ashwanthkumar/gocd-build-github-pull-requests/README.md

 ## Get Started
 **Installation:**
 - Download the latest plugin jar from the [Releases](https://github.com/ashwanthkumar/gocd-build-github-pull-requests/releases) section.
-Place it in `[<go-server-location>](http://www.go.cd/documentation/user/current/installation/installing_go_server.html#location-of-files-after-installation-of-go-server)/plugins/external` & restart Go Server.
+Place it in `<go-server-location>/plugins/external` & restart Go Server.
+You can find the location of the Go Server installation [here](http://www.go.cd/documentation/user/current/installation/installing_go_server.html#location-of-files-after-installation-of-go-server).

 **Usage:**
-- Assuming you already have a pipeline "ProjectA" for one of your repos, 'Extract Template' from the pipeline (if its not templatized already)
+1. Assuming you already have a pipeline "ProjectA" for one of your repos, 'Extract Template' from the pipeline (if its not templatized already)
-- Create new pipeline say "ProjectA-FeatureBranch" off of the extracted template (you can clone "ProjectA" pipeline to achieve this)
+2. Create new pipeline say "ProjectA-FeatureBranch" off of the extracted template (you can clone "ProjectA" pipeline to achieve this)
-- In the materials configuration for your newly created pipeline, you will see that there is a new material for each of the plugins you have installed (Git Feature Branch, Github, Stash or Gerrit).
+3. In the materials configuration for your newly created pipeline, you will see that there is a new material for each of the plugins you have installed (Git Feature Branch, Github, Stash or Gerrit).
-- Select one of these new materials, fill in the details and the plugin will build the pull requests from the given material.
+4. Select one of these new materials, fill in the details and the plugin will build the pull requests from the given material.

 ### Github